Brendan Smith (ice hockey): New York Rangers

-During the final year of his contract and approaching free agency in the 2016–17 season, Smith was traded to the New York Rangers in exchange for a third-round pick in the 2017 NHL Entry Draft and a second-round pick in the 2018 NHL Entry Draft on February 28, 2017.
+During the final year of his contract and approaching free agency in the 2016–17 season, Smith was traded to the New York Rangers in exchange for a third-round pick in the 2017 NHL entry draft and a second-round pick in the 2018 NHL entry draft on February 28, 2017.
 Smith provided a stability to the Rangers blueline to finish the season with 4 points in 18 games.

 On June 29, 2017, Smith agreed to forfeit his impending free agent status in signing to a four-year, $17.4 million contract to remain with the Rangers.
 On Smith reportedly showed up to 2017 training camp out of shape, and the Rangers as a team struggled.
-On February 8, 2018, the Rangers placed Smith on waivers due to his struggling play, and then assigned him to their AHL affiliate, the Hartford Wolf Pack after he went unclaimed.
+On February 8, 2018, the Rangers placed Smith on waivers due to his struggling play, and then assigned him to their American Hockey League (AHL) affiliate, the Hartford Wolf Pack after he went unclaimed.
 Shortly after arriving in Hartford, Smith broke his hand in a fight with teammate Vinni Lettieri during a practice, ending his season.

 In the 2018 season, under new head coach David Quinn, Smith saw an improved play and fewer penalties with reduced ice time.
 In an effort to keep Smith in the lineup despite a crowded blue-line, Quinn dressed him as a forward several times throughout the season.
 Smith had previously played forward briefly while in juniors.
 In the 2019–20 season, Smith played exclusively as a winger before switching back to defenceman permanently after the Rangers traded Brady Skjei.